gleue/GrayScott/README.md

 - A: diffusion rate
 - A<sup>+</sup>: feed rate
+- A': drip rate (*)
 - B: diffusion rate
 - B<sup>-</sup>: kill rate
+- B': drip rate (*)
 - X: close menu

-There are two extra simulation parameters not present in the standard Gray-Scott model: drip rate A and B. Both are fixed for now.
-The drip rate defines the rate at which chemicals A and B "drip" into the grid, just to make it a bit more fun :)
+ (*) These are two extra simulation parameters not present in the standard Gray-Scott model: drip rate A and B. The drip rate defines the rate at which chemicals A and B "drip" into the grid, just to make it a bit more fun :)

 Press `ENTER` to get to the selected parameter's value.
 A parameter value is shown as a gradually filled LED matrix.
 Use `PREV` and `NEXT` to decrease and increase the value.
 Pressing `ENTER` again sets the value and returns to the menu.
 Pressing `ENTER` on `X` closes the menu All simulation parameters are saved to EEPROM on menu close.